 We use composite or plastic material that reduces water retention, mold, rotting, environmental waste and pollution.
-Our weather-proofed, rotation-molded furniture and our custom-designed, patented hinges and Bimini top make the quality of our pontoons stand out from the competition.

 After your first outing, you will know that we built your boat for safety and long-lasting enjoyment.

 HAZARD COMMUNICATION STATEMENTS

 Three types of hazard communication statements used throughout this manual call attention to special information to help avoid dangerous situations and operate your boat safely.